dapr/docs/howto/configure-mtls/README.md

 ```

 If successful, sentry will run and create the root certs in the given directory.
-This command will use default configuration values as no custom config file was given.
+This command uses default configuration values as no custom config file was given.
 See below on how to start Sentry with a custom configuration.

 ### Setting up mTLS with the configuration resource